 SimplyFixIt is cheaper than Apple.

 We offer cheaper prices than Apple because our main business is fixing computers.
 Apple sells computers.
 They would probably prefer that you buy a new MacBook if the battery needs a service, so they price their repairs accordingly.
 The price difference can be huge.
 On some models of MacBook Pro, SimplyFixIt is around £80 cheaper than Apple for a battery service.
 We were also able to return the MacBook to the customer faster than Apple said that they would be able to carry out the service.
-For a MacBook the price of a screen replacement is £189 including VAT.
+For a MacBook, the price of a battery replacement is £99 including VAT.

 SimplyFixIt offers exactly the same warranty as Apple for MacBook battery replacements; 90 days warranty for parts and labour.
 So in the unlikely event that something went wrong with your battery life after the repair, you can revisit the store and we will get that fixed for you.

 Let's say the obvious statement straight away; Liquid and electronic devices, such as a MacBook, don't mix.
 That liquid could be rain, while your laptop was in your backpack, a cup of sugary tea, which was spilled over the keyboard, or the worst culprits, fizzy drinks or wine.
 Either way, you should have your laptop checked and ultimately fixed.

 In a lot of cases it won't be the liquid that causes the most damage.
 If you can turn the laptop off quickly, you might be able to prevent damage from the electricity.
 But the minerals, or sugar, in the liquid remains on the circuit boards (the main circuit board in a MacBook is called a "Logic Board") These minerals will make your MacBook get "more faulty" over time and will eventually cause the laptop to stop working.